kevinbooth/redline/README.md

 ```

 ## Frontend
-#### There are currently five pages on the frontend.
-It is fully static with no dynamic data as of now.
-However, register, login, and logout functionality is working on the frontend.
+#### The frontend utilizes Django's templating language and TemplateViews.
+Very little JavaScript is used.
 #### Pages:
+* Login - Form to login
+* Register - Form to register
 * Dashboard - Home screen once logged in
+* Car Detail - Shows specific information on a single car
 * New Car - Page to add a new car to your account
-* Login - Form to login (This works and isn't static)
-* Register - Form to register (This works and isn't static)
-* Car Detail - Shows specific information on a single car
+* New Task - Page to add a new task to a car
+* New Part - Page to add a new part to a task
+* Edit Task - Page to edit an existing task
+* Edit Car - (Coming soon)
+* Edit Part - (Coming soon)

 #### Instructions
 * To see the frontend, start server